The Voice for Texas Architecture

 The Dallas College Architecture program is an opportunity for students to get exposure to the wide variety of skills that architects must master, through a curriculum of transferable college-level courses.
 The Architecture program specializes in architectural history, aesthetics, elements of design, hand-sketching techniques, computer graphics, and structural concepts, and the courses are transferable into any public university architecture program in the state of Texas.

-Douglas R. Vail, AIA
+Douglas R. Vail

 Program Coordinator/Faculty